Rohrpost in Berlin: Early history

 In 1861, a pneumatic tube system was installed in the Central Telegraph Office of London to transport telegrams.
 Inspired by this, the Royal Prussian Telegraph Office placed an order with Siemens & Halske to build a pneumatic tube system for Berlin.
-The operation of the first line of the Pneumatic Dispatching System was started on November 18th 1865 and ran between the first Hauptelegraphenamt and the telegraph station in the Berliner Börse.
+The operation of the first line of the Pneumatic Dispatching System was started on November 18, 1865, and ran between the first Hauptelegraphenamt and the telegraph station in the Berliner Börse.
 Thus the pneumatic delivery system enabled the fast transport of stock exchange quotations that arrived at the main telegraph office from Germany and abroad or were to be sent out into the world from Berliner Börse.

-On March 1868 the telegraph offices IV at the Brandenburg Gate and V at Potsdamer Platz were connected to the network, which was now 18 km long.
+In March 1868 the telegraph offices IV at the Brandenburg Gate and V at Potsdamer Platz were connected to the network, which was now 18 km long.
 On December 1, 1876, the network, which had been extended to 15 pneumatic post offices with a total length of 25.9 km, was opened to the general public.
 Postcards and letters up to a weight of 20 grams (maximum size: 14 cm × 9 cm) could be sent.